AliceO2Group/analysis-framework/evsel.md

 ## Concept

 The event selection in O2 is based on the concept of derived tables created in dedicated tasks from available AOD contents.
-The derived event selection table [`EvSels`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/DataModel/include/Analysis/EventSelection.h) is joinable with collisions table and contains information on
+The derived event selection table [`EvSels`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/DataModel/include/Analysis/EventSelection.h) is joinable with the ```Collisions``` table and contains information on:
 * fired trigger class aliases
 * offline event selection criteria such as beam-beam and beam-gas decisions from forward detectors (V0, FDD and ZDC)
 * logical combinations of offline event selection criteria, e.g. _sel7_ corresponding to beam-beam decisions in V0A, V0C, ZNA and ZNC detectors